 One of the most common questions I get about nutrition is related to sugar.
 Added sugar is sugar that isn’t naturally occurring in food.
 Sources of added sugar include granulated sugar, brown sugar, maple syrup, and honey.

 Not too long ago, the World Health Organization (WHO) set forth sugar guidelines.
-The guidelines suggest that sugars make up less than 10% of total daily calorie intake.
+The guidelines suggest that sugars make up less than 10 percent of total daily calorie intake.

 That’s 150 calories of sugar, or about 9 teaspoons or 38 grams of added sugar, per a 1,500-calorie daily diet.
-For extra benefit, the guidelines suggest further lowering intake to less than 5% of daily calories from sugar.
+For extra benefit, the guidelines suggest further lowering intake to less than 5 percent of daily calories from sugar.

 Make sure you’re reading food labels!
 The nutrition facts label on the back of a food package is really helpful.
 Many processed foods (looking at you, doughnuts and ice cream!) tend to be higher in added sugar.

-This 10% recommendation is close to what other health organizations recommend.
+This 10 percent recommendation is close to what other health organizations recommend.
 The American Heart Association, for instance, suggests that women take in about 100 calories from added sugar (or about 6 teaspoons).

 For men, this amount should be 150 calories.
-WHO attempted to release the 10% recommendation in 2002—but it fell through, likely due to lobbying from the sugar industry.
+WHO attempted to release the 10 percent recommendation in 2002—but it fell through, likely due to lobbying from the sugar industry.

 If you’re following a low glycemic index diet to help keep you insulin levels stable, this sugar advice is particularly helpful!